NewsLocal NewsFinding Solutions

 WATCH Farm animals bring smiles to seniors:

-"I grew up on a farm with my parents until I was about a freshman in high school, and then we moved to a small town," Ullrich said.
+"I grew up on a farm with my parents until I was about a freshman in high school, and then we moved to a small town," said Ullrich.

 Residents at Liberty Place, West Chester pet miniature cows

-She smiled ear to ear, remembered collecting eggs from chickens and brushing horses during her childhood.
+She remembered collecting eggs from chickens and brushing horses during her childhood.
+While interacting with the miniature cows, she smiled from ear to ear.

 "They're beautiful – they have their own little way of life and I think that's interesting to watch," Ullrich said.